tobek/laminae/all.md

 some connection to [Timaresh](http://www.rilmani.org/timaresh/Timaresh) where every written work in the multiverse is reflected, reproduced, and stored.

+include storing like styles/motifs, e.g. "Hamonshu - A Japanese Book of Wave and Ripple Designs" and the tibetan book

 ### storage

 All or part of this plane is based around temporary and free, but regulated and often indefinite, storage.